aemysites/aemydocs/tutorial.md

 In this tutorial, we will migrate the home page of [www.wknd-trendsetters.site](https://www.wknd-trendsetters.site/) to Edge Delivery Services via Experience Catalyst, walking you through how to use Experience Catalyst and AEMY, your AI-powered assistant for migration-related tasks.

-The migration process consists of six key steps to transform your existing website into a high-performance Edge Delivery site:
+The migration process consists of eight key steps to transform your existing website into a high-performance Edge Delivery site:

 1. **Analyze website** - Lists the site URLs
 2. **Inventory** - Generates a list of unique block types